 - Add the heatsink, and start tightening the screws diagonally to ensure the pressure is as even as possible.

 And now you can finally connect your computer and switch it on.
-Experience the power of your new CPU or the cooling provided by your novel heatsink.
+Experience the power of your new CPU or the cooling provided by your state-of-the-art heatsink.